 - Experience driving and navigating in rural environments.

-- Basic knowledge of archaeological survey needs for federal agencies such as USACE, FERC, or FCC.
+- Basic knowledge of archaeological survey needs for federal and state agencies such as USACE, NPS, FERC, or FCC.

 - Experience with completing SHPO site forms and data entry.